TanujDontaraju/Stanford-Code-In-Place/README.md

 It uses the Code In Place IDE, designed to simulate the experience of Visual Studio (VS) for learning purposes.

+All Projects ending with "Karel.py" utilizes Karel, robot created by Stanford

 Learn more about Code In Place: https://codeinplace.stanford.edu/?trk=public_profile_certification-title